Lazy-Coder-03/MarketSage/README.md

 This script will:

-1. Download historical data for `TCS.NS`.
+1. Download historical data for `RELIANCE.NS`.
 2. Preprocess the data and add technical indicators.
 3. Train both an LSTM and a Transformer model.
 4. Find the optimal weight for the hybrid model.
-5. Save the trained models, scaler, and metadata to the `saved_models/TCS.NS` directory.
+5. Save the trained models, scaler, and metadata to the `saved_models/RELIANCE.NS` directory.

 You can change the `SYMBOL` variable in `main.py` to train models for other stocks, such as `"RELIANCE.NS"` or `"SBIN.NS"`.